blog76/outstatic_blogs/outstatic/content/chatbots/how-to-use-humata-ai-gpt-for-your-files-free-pdf-reader.md

 ## **Getting Started with Humata AI**

 To access Humata AI, sign up on [humata.ai](http://humata.ai).
-If you already have an account, click "Login" and enter your credentials.
+If you already have an account, click “Login” and enter your credentials.

 ## **How to use Humata AI: Step By Step**